opensearch-project/project-website/_posts/2023-07-10-introducing-extensions-for-opensearch.md

 ## The old way: Plugins

-OpenSearch is a fork of Elasticsearch 7.10, which offered extending features through plugins.
+OpenSearch is a fork of Elasticsearch 7.10, which offered the extension of features through plugins.
 Until now, plugins were the best way to extend features in OpenSearch, and we’ve written a [blog post](https://opensearch.org/blog/plugins-intro/) to help you understand how they worked.
-The OpenSearch project currently maintains 17 plugins, and we have learned a lot developing and operating them at scale over the last two years.
-In such, we’ve encountered many bottlenecks in the existing plugin architecture.
+The OpenSearch Project currently maintains 17 plugins, and we have learned a lot developing and operating them at scale over the last 2 years.
+Over this time, we’ve encountered many bottlenecks in the existing plugin architecture.

 Plugins are class-loaded into memory during OpenSearch bootstrap and therefore run within the OpenSearch process.
 This leads to the following three architectural problems: